 I was recently a guest on Jeff Sieh’s Manly Pinterest Tips show and we talked about changes on Instagram.

-I hope you got a few ideas for ways to grow your Instagram account without spending a lot money.
+I hope you got a few ideas for ways to grow your Instagram account without spending a lot of money.
 Work smart, plan ahead, be consistent and watch your Instagram account grow!

 Have any questions?
 Let’s hear them in the comments below.